alikasapoglu/GettingAndCleaningData/CodeBook.md

 -----------------|------------
 subjectID        | ID
 activity         | Name of the activity
 Other Variables  | freq for frequence, Mag for Magnitude etc...

-There are too much variables, I'm showing here I can do it :)
+There are too many variables, it's just for studying and I'm showing here I can do it!
+So no need to lose more time with it.
+Cheers!